 As it turns out, though, our luck—or fate—hasn’t quite run out yet: the sighting isn’t the trip’s last.

-The next day, I drag myself up at 4:50 a.m. to catch the sunrise and find yet another view of the sea.
+The next day, I drag myself up at just before 5 a.m. to catch the sunrise, and find yet another view of the sea.
 This one, in the soft light of dawn, is flanked by green mountains on either side and backdropped by a sky streaked pink and orange.

 But nothing surpasses the sheer joy of that first encounter, whooping and hollering at our magical mid-hike reward.
 It was a long way up and it’s a long way back down—but somehow, it hits me, I don’t feel tired at all.